sitepilot/dockerpilot/README.md

 4. Run `php dp` to see a list of commands.

 ## Run from everywhere
-Run Dockerpilot from anywhere on the system:
+To run Dockerpilot (with `dp`) from anywhere on the system you have to update your environment.

-###MacOS/Linux:
+###MacOS / Linux:
 1. Open Terminal.
 2. Navigate to `/path/to/dockerpilot`.
 3. Run `chmod +x setup.sh && ./setup.sh`.
+4. Open a new terminal and type `dp` to verify that it works.

+###Windows
+1. Run `setup.bat`.
+2. Open a new command prompt and type `dp` to verify that it works.

 ### Update hosts file
 You have to update your hosts file for each application you create.